abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Speaker · Virum Gymnasium Visit at the Technical University of Denmark · 11/2017

-    - Spoke at a recruitment event about what it is like to be a researcher at DTU and how I prepared for a career in science
+    - Spoke at a recruitment event for the Department of Electrical Engineering about what it is like to be a researcher at DTU and how I prepared for a career in science

 * Board member · Revive Atlanta Initiative, Inc. · 2010-2012